-- provide annual confirmation to the Third-Party that the Member has participated in an outreach activity during the previous year and reviewed the applicable outreach materials.
+- 1. Members shall comply with all applicable provisions of the Water Code, the Basin Plan, and State Water Board plans and policies. - 2.
+All Members shall comply with the attached Monitoring and Reporting Program (MRP) R5-2015-0095-06, and future revisions thereto. - 3.
+Members who are covered under this Order shall comply with the terms and conditions contained in this Order. - 4.
+Each Member (or authorized Member representative) shall participate in Steering Committee outreach activities, at least annually.
+The Member or representative may participate in person or through a web-based program.
+The Member shall review outreach materials to become informed of any water quality problems to address and the management practices that are available to address those issues.
+The Member shall provide annual confirmation to the Steering Committee that the Member has participated in an outreach activity during the previous year and reviewed the applicable outreach materials.
 Members who have no parcels in areas designated as high vulnerability are not required to commence participation in Third-Party outreach activities until 2020. - 5.
-All Members shall provide the Third-Party with information requested for compliance with this Order. - 6.
-All members shall implement water quality management practices as necessary to protect water quality and to achieve compliance with surface water and groundwater receiving water limitations of this Order (sections III.A and B). - 7.
-All Members shall implement effective sediment discharge and erosion prevention practices to minimize or eliminate the discharge of sediment above background levels.
-Members with the potential to cause erosion and discharge sediment that may degrade surface waters, as identified by the Member in their Farm Evaluation, by the Third-Party in the Sediment Discharge and Erosion Assessment Report, or by the Executive Officer shall prepare and implement a Sediment and Erosion Control Plan as specified in section VII.C below. - 8.
+All Members shall provide the Steering Committee with information requested for compliance with this Order. - 6.
+All members shall implement water quality management practices as necessary to protect water quality and to achieve compliance with groundwater receiving water limitations of this Order (section III.A). - 7.
 All Members shall implement practices that minimize excess nutrient application.
-Members shall prepare and implement a farm-specific irrigation and nitrogen management plan and submit a farm-specific irrigation and nitrogen management plan summary report as required by section VII.D of this Order. - In addition to the reports identified in section VII of this Order, the Executive Officer may require the Member to submit additional technical reports pursuant to California Water Code section 13267. - 10.
+Members shall prepare and implement a farm-specific irrigation and nitrogen management plan and submit a farm-specific irrigation and nitrogen management plan summary report as required by section VII.C of this Order. - 8.
+In addition to the reports identified in section VII of this Order, the Executive Officer may require the Member to submit additional technical reports pursuant to Water Code section 13267. - 9.
 The requirements prescribed in this Order do not authorize the commission of any act causing injury to the property of another, or protect the Member from liabilities under other federal, state, county, or local laws.
-However, enrollment under this Order does protect the Member from liability alleged for failing to comply with California Water Code section 13260. - 11.
-This Order does not convey any property rights or exclusive privileges. - 12.
-This Order shall not create a vested right, and all such discharges of waste shall be considered a privilege, as provided for in California Water Code section 13263. - 13.
-The Member understands that the Central Valley Water Board or its authorized representatives, may, at reasonable hours, inspect the facilities and irrigated lands of persons subject to this Order to ascertain whether the purposes of the Porter-Cologne Act are being met and whether the Member is complying with the conditions of this Order.
-To the extent required by California Water Code section 13267(c) or other applicable law, the inspection shall be made with the consent of the Member, owner or authorized representative, or if consent is withheld, with a duly issued warrant pursuant to the procedure set forth in Title 13 Code of Civil Procedure Part 3 (commencing with section
+However, enrollment under this Order does protect the Member from liability alleged for failing to comply with California Water Code section 13260. - 10.
+This Order does not convey any property rights or exclusive privileges. - 11.
+This Order shall not create a vested right, and all such discharges of waste shall be considered a privilege, as provided for in Water Code section 13263.